IN-CORE/incore-docs/manual/source/running.md

     jupyter -m notebook
     ```
     A message *The Jupyter Notebook is running* appears in the terminal/prompt and you should see the notebook open in your browser.
-    If the web browser doesn't open automatically, you can copy/paste a token into browser's navigation bar.
+    If the web browser doesn't open automatically, you can copy/paste the whole url with token into browser's navigation bar.

     ![Jupyter Notebook token, running for the first time.](images/jupyter_token2.jpg "Jupyter Notebook token, running for the first time.")